 Aim

-The aim of this module is to provide an introduction to the various aerospace and inspection monitoring tools and systems used, as well as to deliver cases for both industrial and research orientated applications.
+The aim of this module is to provide you with an introduction to the various aerospace and inspection monitoring tools and systems used, as well as to deliver cases for both industrial and research orientated applications.

 Syllabus